tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/debug-connectivity-vnc.rst

 Using Monitoring to Debug Connectivity
 ======================================

-This example shows how you can use monitoring to debug connectivity in your Contrail system.
-You can use the demo setup in Contrail to use these steps on your own.
+This example shows how you can use monitoring to debug connectivity in your Tungsten Fabric system.
+You can use the demo setup in Tungsten Fabric to use these steps on your own.

 #.
 Navigate to **Monitor -> Networking -> Networks ->**   ``default-domain:demo:vn0`` , **Instance**   ``ed6abd16-250e-4ec5-a382-5cbc458fb0ca`` with **IP address**   ``192.168.0.252`` in the virtual network ``vn0`` ; see `Figure 126`_